agu3rra/devsecops-workshop/docs/readme.md

 - For some reason I was only able to install AMA on Azure when providing major and minor version of the extension (e.g.: 1.29 instead of 1.29.4).
 - Terraform is great, but the way it works it allows a lot of configuration parameters to be ommited which causes them to be set to default values within Azure.
 I understand this adds a lot of flexibility, but then we have an incomplete picture of what a resource looks like when reviwing the corresponding terraform file that provisioned it.
 - One can SSH into a VM and access to log type files listed at [MS data-collection-syslog](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-syslog).
+- I found situations where a resource association, prevented one from being updated in Terraform, because the update was an actual destroy/re-create.
+Perhaps settings dependencies in Terraform fix this type of issue.
+Same TF scripts, cause different output depending on system state.
+I don't like this much.
+I like stateless determinism.
+- Azure Active Directory has been rebranded to *Azure Extra ID*.

 ## To do's:
 - TODO: [Docs on storage accounts](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account) indicate that we can apply `network_rules` to allow list specific public IP's.